jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 ---

-To realize their full potential, the next wave of digital therapeutics must learn to know us better as individuals, not just a homogeneous group of patients with the same coarse diagnoses and same treatment needs at all times.
+To realize their full potential, the next wave of digital therapeutics must learn to know us better as individuals, not just patients with the same coarse diagnoses and same treatment needs at all times.

 And they will do this through the use of built-in artificial intelligence algorithms that are powered by personal sensing.